koestler/go-webcam/README.md

 and the `Password` can be found in the UniFi Protect Web-Frontend under Settings, General, Device Password, Reveal.
 It is the same for all cameras adopted by the controller.

+The requests to the cameras are mad encrypted over https however validation of the camera's server certificate is always skipped.

 ## Rest-API
 When `enableDocs: True` is set in the configuration, a Swagger documentation of the REST-Api is exposed.